🦉

 M0 + spendable bank money (deposit liabilities), created and destroyed endogenously through bank lending and loan repayments

-Circulating stablecoins (token liabilities) in wallets, exchanges, and smart contracts that are immediately withdrawable
+Circulating stablecoins (token liabilities) in wallets, exchanges, bridges, and smart contracts that are immediately withdrawable

 Near Money (M2)